polkadot-developers/substrate-developer-hub.github.io/docs/runtime/macros/decl_module.md

 ## Reserved Functions

-While you are generally able to name your function anything you want in your module, there are a few functions names which are reserved, and carry with it special functionality that you can access in your module.
+While you are generally able to name your function anything you want in your pallet, there are a few functions names which are reserved, and carry with it special functionality that you can access in your pallet.

 ### deposit_event()